Configure Array Plot

-The following figure highlights the important aspects of the Array Plot window.
+This figure highlights the important aspects of the Array Plot window, in MATLAB:

-Minimum x-axis limit — Array Plot sets the minimum x-axis limit using the value of the X-offset property.
-To change the X-offset, select View > Configuration Properties.
-In the Configuration Properties, on the Main tab, modify the X-offset.
+Min X-Axis — Array Plot sets the minimum x-axis limit using the value of the X-Offset property.
+To change the X-Offset from the Array Plot window, click Settings and set the X-Offset.

-0.1and the input signal data has 51 samples.
-The scope displays values on the
+0.1and the input signal data has 51 samples, the scope displays values on the x-axis from

 –2.5, the scope displays values on the x-axis from

 Status — Provides the current status of the plot.
-The status can be either of the following conditions:
+The status can be:

 By default, if the input signal has multiple channels, the scope uses an index